isabella232/SC_CosminPupaza/For Instructor/FBSnapshotTestCase/color picker.md

 ## Demo

-Before running any test, you should define the folder paths where the snapshots will be saved.
+Before running any test, you should first define the folder paths where the snapshots will be saved.
 Add the `FB_REFERENCE_IMAGE_DIR` and `IMAGE_DIFF_DIR` environment variables to the `Color Picker` scheme's run settings and configure their values.
 The former sets the reference snapshots folder, while the latter takes care of the test images location:

 ```
 FB_REFERENCE_IMAGE_DIR  $(SOURCE_ROOT)/Tests/Original Images